 Division of Allergy and Clinical Immunology:

-Research and Laboratories
+Laboratory Research and Clinical Trials

 Our Division has research labs housing a number of investigators with diverse research interests.
 The division faculty members conduct a variety of clinical trials involving allergic, asthma and immunologic diseases.
 These studies are done at the Weinberg Clinical Research Unit.

 The lab of Rafeul Alam, MD, PhD, is involved in understanding the mechanism of activation of cells involved in allergic and immunologic diseases.
 This lab utilizes molecular, cellular and animal model approaches to understand the mechanism of asthma, eosinophilic disorders and immunodeficiency.
 The knowledge gained from these studies is then applied to patient samples for further validation.